 An overview of the young adult’s suicidal thoughts in the pandemic era

-The article begins with the shocking subtitle, “One in 4 young adults have struggled with suicidal thoughts since the coronavirus hit […].
-It reports that, “when the Centers for Disease Control and Prevention recently asked young adults if they had thought about killing themselves in the past 30 days, 1 of 4 said they had”.
+The article states that one in four young adults have struggled with suicidal thoughts since the coronavirus hit and when the Centers for Disease Control and Prevention have recently asked them if they had thought about killing themselves in the past 30 days, 1 of 4 said they had.

-The author reviews suicide rates in the US, “Even as suicide rates have fallen globally; they have climbed every year in the United States since 1999, increasing 35 percent over the past two decades.
-Still, funding and prevention efforts have continued to lag far behind all other leading causes of death.
-Then came the pandemic.”
+The author discusses suicide rates in the United States, since although suicide rates have decreased globally, in the United States they have increased 35 percent in the last two decades.
+Despite that, funding and prevention have continued to lag far behind the other leading causes of death.

-According to the author, what makes this moment especially perilous for young people is that their suicide rates were rising faster than any other group in North America and some developed countries.
-“Between 2007 and 2018, suicides increased 56 percent among teens and young adults.”
-In the US, “[t]he pandemic could accelerate that trend.
-A federal study on the coronavirus’s mental impact in August found that the youngest people surveyed had the highest rates of increased anxiety, depression, substance use and other mental health problems.”
+According to the author, what makes this time especially dangerous for young people is that between 2007 and 2018, suicides increased by 56% among adolescents and young adults in North America, and the pandemic could accelerate that trend.
+A study on the mental impact of coronavirus conducted in August found that younger people had the highest rates of anxiety, depression, substance use and other mental health problems.

-The article criticizes the American public health approach to mental health and suicide prevention and says that “[…] countries that track suicides more closely than America said they are starting to see sharp upticks.
-Japan said suicides in August increased 15 percent.
-Nepal has similarly reported increases.
-Thailand recently said its suicides have risen 22 percent compared with the year before.
-Thailand’s health ministry has directed police to monitor social media to find people in distress and is setting up a reporting system to get suicide statistics faster.
-‘We definitely cannot wait,’ a ministry spokesman said.”
+The article criticizes the American public health approach to mental health and suicide prevention, stating that in countries that track suicides more closely than the United States said they are beginning to see sharp increases.
+In Japan suicides increased by 15% percent in August, in Nepal there has also been a significant increase and in Thailand they have increased by 22%.
+For this reason, the Thai Ministry of Health has ordered the police to monitor social media to find people in danger and has established a reporting system to obtain suicide statistics faster.

-The author, in an attempt to find a way to prevent suicide, says, “Large-scale studies found that when hospitals asked emergency room patients if they have had suicidal thoughts and followed up, it cut the risk of suicidal behavior by half.
-Adding such screening questions during the pandemic — at schools, primary care offices and hospitals — could save thousands, experts say.”
+The author says that large-scale studies found that when hospitals asked emergency room patients if they had had suicidal thoughts and followed up, the risk of suicidal behavior was cut in half.
+Asking those screening questions during the pandemic in schools, primary care practices and hospitals could save thousands.